citadel-tech/Coinswap-Protocol-Specification/v1/6_security.md

 ### 3. Maker Drops After Setup

-**Case I**: Maker closes connection after receiving a `ContractSigsForRecvrAndSender` and doesn't broadcasts it's funding txs.
+**Case I**: Maker closes connection after receiving a `ContractSigsForRecvrAndSender` and doesn't broadcast its funding txs.
 The Taker will wait until a timeout and start recovery after that.

 **Case II**: Maker closes connection after sending a `ContractSigsForRecvr`.
 Funding txs are already broadcasted.
 Taker waits for the response until timeout and aborts if the Maker doesn't show up.

-**Case III**:Maker closes connection at hash preimage handling.
+**Case III**: Maker closes connection at hash preimage handling.
 Funding txs are already broadcasted.
 Taker waits for the response until timeout; Aborts if the Maker doesn't show up.

 ## Malice